-Choosing to split the visitor traffic in your test when a user lands on your website can significantly impact how long it takes to complete the test as one variation might have less exposure than the others.
+Choosing to split the visitor traffic in your test when a visitor lands on your website can significantly impact how long it takes to complete the test, as one variation might have less exposure than the others.
 For example, 80% of traffic can be allocated to the control and 20% to the test variation, or 40% to the control and 20% to each variant, and so on.

 VWO's traffic allocation feature is valuable for a controlled implementation of changes to your website, particularly when introducing a new design or a feature.
 Instead of immediately exposing all visitors to the new version, start with a small percentage, like 10%.